Dzaoudzi–Pamandzi International Airport

-Dzaoudzi–Pamandzi International Airport (IATA: DZA, ICAO: FMCZ) is an airport located in Dzaoudzi, Mayotte, France on the southern tip of the island of Petite-Terre (or Pamanzi), located east of Grande-Terre, the main island of Mayotte.
-It is the only airport in Mayotte with scheduled services, mainly to destinations within Africa and to metropolitan France.
-The airport services aircraft up to the Boeing 777 in size.
+Dzaoudzi–Pamandzi International Airport (IATA: DZA, ICAO: FMCZ) is an airport located in Pamandzi, Mayotte, France on the southern tip of the island of Petite-Terre (or Pamanzi), east of Grande-Terre, the main island of Mayotte.
+It is the only airport in Mayotte with scheduled services, mainly to destinations within Africa to Réunion, another French island in the area.
+The airport was able to service aircraft up to the Boeing 777 in size until 2015.

-A new runway (15/33) to the west of the current runway is being planned and will be 2,600 metres in length to accommodate larger aircraft, such as the Airbus A380 and Boeing 747 in size.
-Once built the older runway will become a taxiway.
-There are also plans for a new terminal to be built (and likely replace the current departure and arrival buildings).
-This project will be completed by 2015.
+A new runway (16/34) to the west of the original single runway was planned, and was built 2,600 metres in length to accommodate larger aircraft such as the Airbus A380 and Boeing 747.
+Once built, the older runway became a taxiway.
+There was also a new terminal built to replace the previous departure and arrival buildings.
+This project was completed in 2015.
+The headquarters of Ewa Air are located on the airport property.

-The headquarters of Ewa Air are on the airport property.
+Cyclone Chido severely damaged the airport in December 2024.